Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 ### Project Description/Outline:
-Our project's goal is to clean the massive datas to deliver a direct database on the delays/cancellation of the flights.
+Our project's goal is to clean the massive database to deliver a direct database on the delays/cancellation of the flights.
 We will focus on cleaning the datas, and bringing the datas together to make a clear database.
-Our objective is to summarize the percentage of delays/cancellation per airport in order to find the most active reason of occurance for cancellation/dalays.
+Our objective is to summarize the percentage of delays/cancellation per airport/airlines in order to find the most active reason of occurance for cancellation/dalays.

 ### Datas used:
 https://www.kaggle.com/datasets/usdot/flight-delays?resource=download